McGill-ECSE321-Winter2021/project-group-15/README.md

 | Elie Ruban | | | | | |
 | Rania Ouassif | | | | | |
 | Anandamoyi Saha | | | | | |

+## Project Report and Meeting Minutes

+The meeting minutes for this project can be found [here](https://github.com/McGill-ECSE321-Winter2021/project-group-15/wiki/Meeting-Minutes).